Internship Program Description

 Applicants must possess excellent writing and communication skills, a superb attention to detail, be highly organized, and able to work independently.
 Must demonstrate familiarity with social media, and online email marketing tools (Mailchimp).

 The Communications Internship is designed for mature undergraduate, graduate students or recent graduates interested in careers in Arts Communication, Media Studies, Social Marketing, Arts Administration, or related fields.

 Curatorial interns will work under the direction of the Curatorial Assistant.
 Interns will be involved in a range of curatorial projects including research and organization for upcoming exhibitions, maintaining archives and visual materials, reviewing artist submissions and updating artist files and exhibition listings.
-The curatorial intern will also assist with the organization, archiving and transfer of department files, and support key tasks related to inHarlem initiatives.
+The curatorial intern will also assist with the organization, archiving and transfer of department files, and support key tasks related to inHarlem initiatives including permanent collection reproductions and the inaugural launch of Harlem Sound.
 Interns will work directly with curators, assistants and artists on exhibition checklists, graphics, catalogue production and documentation.

 The Curatorial Internship is designed for undergraduate and graduate students who major/minor in Art History, Visual Culture or a related field.
 Applicants should have an interest in curating, excellent writing and research skills, and knowledge of the contemporary art world.
 Applicants must be able to handle multiple projects at once.

 The Design and Digital Media Intern will work closely with the Designer and Digital Coordinator to perform functions critical to visually communicating the Studio Museum’s mission and offerings to our diverse audiences in print and digital formats.